DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-improving-the-activity-log-and-timeline-again.md

 - reconfirming an offer
 - adding a note

 We also made the activity log and timeline content as consistent as possible.
-The only difference is that on the activity log the candidate’s name is part of the event title, which isn’t necessary on the timeline.
+The only difference is that on the activity log the candidate’s name is part of the event title, which is not necessary on the timeline.